Richard Owen: Conflicts with his peers

-"It is painful to be hated in the intense degree with which Owen hates me".

 Owen also resorted to the same subterfuge he used against Mantell, writing another anonymous article in the Edinburgh Review in April 1860.
 In the article, Owen was critical of Darwin for not offering many new observations, and heaped praise (in the third person) upon himself, while being careful not to associate any particular comment with his own name.
-Owen did praise, however, the Origin's description of Darwin's work on insect behavior and pigeon breeding as "real gems".
+Owen did praise, however, the Origin's description of Darwin's work on insect behaviour and pigeon breeding as "real gems".

 Owen was also a party to the threat to end government funding of the Royal Botanic Gardens, Kew botanical collection (see Attacks on Hooker and Kew), orchestrated by Acton Smee Ayrton: